 Point Clark Lighthouse

-The Point Clark Lighthouse and Museum is now closed for the season.
+The Point Clark Lighthouse and Museum will open on June 28th!

 Museum and Tour Hours